abhirathod95/travel-blog/src/blog/travel/2019-04-05/Ireland.md

 *********************************************************
 ### **Day 8: Fly out of Dublin**

 Last day in Ireland and last day to get a pint of Guinness before boarding the plane.
-Hope that my jam packed itinerary driving across Ireland
+Hope that my jam packed itinerary driving across Ireland gets you excited to visit soon!